 4. Speed Bumps

 Whether you’re gearing up for a new store, a mini-makeover, or a complete sales floor upgrade, you are not alone.
-If you’re not sure what to do first, we’re always happy to share ideas to help get you started!
+If you’re not sure what to do first, we’re always happy to share ideas and more store layout tricks to help get you started!